helm/charts/stable/magento/README.md

 ### To 5.0.0

-Manual intervention is needed in order to configure Elasticsearch 6 as Magento search engine after upgrading to 5.0.0.
+Manual intervention is needed if configuring Elasticsearch 6 as Magento search engine is desired.

 [Follow the Magento documentation](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/configure-magento.html) in order to configure Elasticsearch, setting **Search Engine** to **Elasticsearch 6.0+**.
 If using the Elasticsearch server included in this chart, `hostname` and `port` can be obtained with the following commands: